Saint Sophia Cathedral, London: History

 This was the third church to bear this name, the previous two (at Finsbury Square and at 82 London Wall) having been outgrown by the population of the Orthodox community, which had been swelled by settlers from the Greek diaspora and visitors who came through the busy shipping routes that converged on London.

 St Sophia was commissioned by a committee presided over by Emmanuel Mavrocordato (1830–1909), assisted by Constantinos A lonidis, Sophoclis Constantinidis, Petros P. Rodocanachi, Paraskevas Sechiaris and Demetrius Stefanovich Schilizzi (1839–1893) and the lawyer and traveller, Edwin Freshfield.
 The cost of £50,000 was raised in three years by the Greek community, including prosperous and influential London merchants and financiers.
 The first Liturgy was celebrated on 1 June 1879, 18 months after Eustratios Ralli laid the first stone.
 The cathedral recently opened a small museum to display some of the treasures donated to the cathedral by its 19th-century patrons and its links to London's Greek community.

-In 1922 the Greek Ecumenical Patriarchate chose St Sophia as a Cathedral of the Metropolis of Thyateira and Great Britain, encompassing all Orthodox Christians in the British Isles and Malta.
+In 1922, the Greek Ecumenical Patriarchate chose St Sophia as a Cathedral of the Metropolis of Thyateira and Great Britain, encompassing all Orthodox Christians in the British Isles and Malta.

-During World War II London became the seat of the Greek government in exile, St Sophia therefore became the cathedral of the Greek Nation.
+During World War II, London became the seat of the Greek government in exile, and St Sophia therefore became the cathedral of the Greek Nation.
 It was bombed during the Blitz, but was subsequently repaired.

-In 2006 a museum opened in the basement of the church.
+In 2006, a museum opened in the basement of the church.

 Architecture

 St Sophia is a Byzantine Revival design by architect John Oldrid Scott.
 Scott was responsible for many significant British churches, and was subsequently commissioned by Ralli to build St Stephen's Greek Orthodox Chapel in West Norwood Cemetery in 1873.

 From the outside the Cathedral appears relatively modest, only hinting at its style through the domed roof and arched windows.
 Inside it is elaborately decorated with polychromatic marble.

 The iconostasis (screen of icons) was painted by Ludwig Thiersch, who had studied religious painting in Athens.
-He had suggested that the walls were not decorated with frescos, because of the damp climate in London.
+He had suggested that the walls not be decorated with frescos, because of the damp climate in London.
 Instead, the trustees commissioned Byzantine-inspired mosaics from G M Mercenero & Co, to the designs of A G Walker.
-From 1926 more mosaics were commissioned from Boris Anrep.
+From 1926, more mosaics were commissioned from Boris Anrep.